rsdoiel/nuts/README.md

 # Oh Nuts

-    these aren't the codes you're looking for
+    these aren't the seeds you're looking for

+## peanut

+An experimental cui for fruits and seeds.